Iveco Group inaugurates its new ePowertrain plant in Turin, the Group's first totally carbon-neutral manufacturing site

 TURIN, Italy, Oct.
-18, 2022 /PRNewswire/ -- FPT Industrial, the global powertrain brand of Iveco Group (MI: IVG), inaugurated today the new Turin (Italy) ePowertrain plant, a manufacturing site fully dedicated to the production of the electric powertrain range and Iveco Group's first totally carbon-neutral plant.
+19, 2022 /PRNewswire/ -- FPT Industrial, the global powertrain brand of Iveco Group (MI: IVG), inaugurated the new Turin (Italy) ePowertrain plant on October 18, a manufacturing site fully dedicated to the production of the electric powertrain range and Iveco Group's first totally carbon-neutral plant.

 Covering a total area of 15,000 sq meters, the plant generates its own energy with solar panels and other innovative photovoltaic and wind power technologies, purchases additional energy from renewable sources and buys carbon credits to fully offset its CO2 emissions.
 A 6,000 sq meter internal space planted with 100 drought-resilient plants adds a further expected absorption of CO2 of approximately 7 tons a year.